 Where Hightown processes other special categories of personal data, such as information about ethnic origin, sexual orientation, religion or belief, this is done for the purposes of equal opportunities monitoring.
 Data that Hightown uses for these purposes is anonymised or is collected with the explicit consent of residents, which can be withdrawn at any time.
 Residents are entirely free to decide whether or not to provide such data and there are no consequences of withholding this information.
 If you wish to withdraw your consent contact the email below.

-Often our lawful basis for processing your information is where it is necessary for the purposes of the legitimate interests Hightown has to process that information.
-Where Hightown relies on legitimate interests as a reason for processing data it has considered whether or not those interests are overridden by the rights and freedoms of residents and has concluded that they are not.
+The lawful basis for most of our personal data processing of your information is where it is necessary for the purposes of Hightown’s legitimate interests.
+Where Hightown relies on legitimate interests as a reason for processing data it has considered whether or not those interests are overridden by the rights and freedoms of service users and has concluded that they are not.

 The lawful basis may in some instances be because we have your consent to process your personal information.
 Where this applies this will be made clear to you and you can withdraw your consent at any time.